brightnucleus/shortcodes/README.md

 				},
 			],
 		],

+		/* Customised ShortcodeUIInterface implementation. (optional)
+		 * You can use this to completely customize the standard shortcode
+		 * user interface class behavior.
+		 * Omit to use default `ShortcodeUI` class.
+		 * This can be either a fully qualified class name or a callable.
+		 */
+		'custom_ui' => '\BrightNucleus\Shortcodes\ShortcodeUI',

 		/* Besides one additional keys that ShortcodeManager recognizes, the
 		 * 'ui' subkey gets passed as is to the Shortcake UI plugin.